New Building Dedication

 We are currently meeting for Sunday Services in our new building 10:30 AM

 Please refer to "New Church Building Project" Page for great progress made.

-Important Update: We are nearly finished with the exterior shell of our new building.
-Siding will be completed in a few days.
+Important Update: We are nearly finished with our new building; we have just a few minor projects to complete and are planning a dedication service sometime in late Spring.
 Please click on New Building Project tab to see photos.

-Please consider making a contribution to our Building Fund; we have an immediate need of $15,000.00 to complete paying cost of the exterior.
+Please consider making a contribution to our Building Fund; we have some continuing need.
 You can now designate donations from Amazon Smile to our Building Fund; 0.5% of what you purchase will go to our account.
 Just shop at the link below and designate First Crow Indian Baptist Church.
-You can also donate using Paypal, go to the Building Project page above and find the donate button.
 You can of course mail donations to our P.O.
 Box.
 Thank you.